-When Hannah B. Wood was born on 10 March 1803, in New Jersey, United States, her father, Thomas NewBold Wood, was 41 and her mother, Ann Nancy Reading, was 38.
-She married William Reading Montgomery in June 1838.
+When Hannah Bullock Wood was born on 10 March 1803, in New Jersey, United States, her father, Thomas NewBold Wood, was 41 and her mother, Ann Nancy Reading, was 38.
+She married Brig.
+Gen. William Reading Montgomery on 23 June 1838, in Connecticut, United States.
 They were the parents of at least 3 sons.
-She lived in Bristol, Bucks, Pennsylvania, United States for about 20 years.
+She died on 8 February 1888, in Bristol, Bucks, Pennsylvania, United States, at the age of 84, and was buried in Bristol, Bucks, Pennsylvania, United States.

-Do you know Hannah B.?
+Do you know Hannah Bullock?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account

 +4 More Children